Midwest News chats to Local Election Candidates in Mayo

 Today, we will take a look at some of the candidates running in the smallest electoral area - Belmullet, which is a 3 seater.

-This lunchtime, we will hear from Sinn Fein local election candidate in the Belmullet electoral area Rosaleen Lally...
+This evening, we will hear from Fine Gael Local Election Candidate in the Belmullet Electoral Area Pat Chambers ...